Kiba727/OS_programming_project_2/README.md

 ./test_parser
 ./test_thread_pool

-2. run any of the excecutables to test programn functions
+2. run any of the excecutables to test program functions